wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/enhance-participation-meetings.md

 ## Support team connection with Together mode

 Research has shown that people can feel disconnected and more fatigued when moving to remote working.
-This can result in less idea sharing, lower productivity, and strained mental wellbeing.
+It can result in less idea sharing, lower productivity, and strained mental wellbeing.
 One study has shown that brainwave markers normally associated with stress, and overworking are found to be significantly higher during video meetings when compared to work that doesn’t involve meetings, like emails.

 :::image type="content" source="../media/teams-together-mode.png" alt-text="Screenshot showing how Teams Together mode looks when it is running":::